Skip to Content

 Why You Have Thousands of DNA Matches Decorative Featured Image

 The ever-growing list of Ancestry DNA matches is one of my favorite things about my DNA results.
-There are so many people on my list, which has now grown to 22,885 matches, and there is so much that I can learn from them.
+There are so many people on my list, which has now grown to 23,344 matches in 2024, and there is so much that I can learn from them.

 To someone just taking their first look at their DNA matches, it might seem a bit overwhelming or even confusing.
 While some of us might recognize the first few names on our list, there are thousands upon thousands of absolute, perfect strangers who, in theory, are related to us in some way.